top of page

 That suppression doesn’t just live in the mind.
 It lives in the body.

-As a trauma-informed psychosomatic coach, I often see clients who are carrying stored survival responses—rage, fight, shutdown—that never had a safe way out.
+As a trauma-informed psychosomatic consultant, I often see clients who are carrying stored survival responses—rage, fight, shutdown—that never had a safe way out.
 This can show up as chronic tension, emotional flatness, and relational confusion.

 This exercise isn’t a fix-all.
 But it’s a practical way to start noticing what your body does with frustration or unmet needs—especially in the jaw.